About this day

-This autumn sees the return of our fascinating and challenging Sociology in Action enrichment programme to London.
+This autumn sees the return of our fascinating and challenging Sociology in Action enrichment programme live-streamed and online, allowing access for all.
 Through a thought-provoking, inspirational series of talks, leading experts will tackle a range of challenging questions pertaining to how society functions and the factors that experience life in today’s world.
 Offering students a unique chance to hear inspirational speakers grapple with today’s major sociological questions, this programme is guaranteed to leave them brimming with new ideas and perspectives.

 The event will be chaired by Dr Marian Duggan from the University of Kent.

 Globalisation: the slowing down of the world economy Danny Dorling, University of Oxford

 Following an earlier demographic slowdown in the numbers of people being born since 1968, global growth rates began to slow in the 1980s and later.
 How ready are we to slow down and how much do we need to slow down?

 About Danny Dorling

 Danny Dorling is Halford Mackinder Professor of Geography at Oxford University, he has co-authored dozens of books and journals on social inequalities.
 His work concerns housing, health, employment, education and poverty.

 The rules of politics Daniel Finkelstein